danielvdh24/productivity-frameworks/README.md

 - `issues.ndjson`
 - `merge_requests.ndjson`
 - `project_members.ndjson`
 Hence are not compatible with repositories from other platforms or with manually created data unless it follows the exact same schema.

+Our study was conducted on a per-group basis, focusing on activity from the two weeks leading up to each group’s survey date.
+As such, both `extractData.py` and `extractGit.py` require the survey date as input to ensure data is limited strictly to that time frame.
+Furthermore, since the study included a survey in which each contributor rated their self-perceived productivity and satisfaction on a 1–5 scale (with 5 being the highest), the `rankSpace.py` script prompts for these inputs.

 ---

 ### Data Analysis
-To run the analysis scripts, ensure you have Python, Git, and Git Bash installed, along with the following Python packages:
+To run the analysis scripts, ensure you have Python and Git installed, along with the following Python packages:
-- `pandas`, `numpy`, `scikit-learn`, `openpyxl`, `beautifulsoup4`, `gitstats`
+- `pandas`, `numpy`, `scikit-learn`, `openpyxl`, `beautifulsoup4`

 1. Unzip the exported .tar.gz GitLab project file and navigate to the inner directory `<unzipped>/tree/project/`